 The preparation of our consolidated financial statements in accordance with GAAP requires us to develop critical accounting policies and make certain estimates, assumptions and judgments that may affect the reported amounts of assets, liabilities, revenues and expenses.
 We base our estimates and judgments on historical experience, available relevant data and other information that we believe to be reasonable under the circumstances, and we continue to review and evaluate these estimates.
 Actual results may materially differ from these estimates under different assumptions or conditions as new or additional information become available in future periods.
-For further information on significant accounting policies, see discussion in Note 2 to the consolidated financial statements included in this Annual Report.
+For further information on significant accounting policies, see discussion in Note 2 - Summary of Significant Accounting Policies.

-Impairment of Real Estate Development Projects - We evaluate our real estate development projects, held either by us or as included specifically within our investment in LLCB, for impairment on an ongoing basis.
+Impairment of Real Estate Development Projects - We evaluate our real estate development projects, held either by us or as included specifically within our investments in LLCB and LLCB II, for impairment on an ongoing basis.
 Our evaluation for impairment involves an initial assessment of each real estate development project to determine whether events or changes in circumstances exist that may indicate that the carrying amounts of, or investment in, real estate development are no longer recoverable.
 Possible indications of impairment may include events or changes in circumstances affecting the entitlement process, zoning, government regulation, geographical demand for new housing or commercial property, and market conditions related to residential or commercial land lots.
-When events or changes in circumstances exist, we further evaluate the real estate development for impairment by a) comparing undiscounted future cash flows expected to be generated over the life of the real estate development to the respective carrying amount for its own real estate development or b) determining if its equity in investment has incurred an other-than-temporary decline.
+When events or changes in circumstances exist, we further evaluate the real estate development for impairment by a) comparing undiscounted future cash flows expected to be generated over the life of the real estate development to the respective carrying amount for our real estate development or b) determining if our equity in investment has incurred an other-than-temporary decline.

-We make significant judgments in evaluating each real estate development project, as held by us or within our investment in LLCB, for possible indications of impairment.
+We make significant judgments in evaluating each real estate development project, as held by us or within our investments in LLCB and LLCB II, for possible indications of impairment.
 These judgments may relate to the identification of appropriate and comparable market prices, the consideration of changes to legal factors or the business climate, the likelihood of successfully completing the entitlement process, changes in zoning or government regulation, and demand for new housing.
 Changes in these judgments could have a significant impact on real estate development or equity in investments.
-For fiscal years 2021, 2020 and 2019, no impairment loss has been recognized on any real estate development and no other-than-temporary-impairment has been recognized on our equity in LLCB.
+For fiscal years 2022, 2021 and 2020, no impairment loss has been recognized on any real estate development and no other-than-temporary-impairment has been recognized on our equity in LLCB or LLCB II.